-Effective from March 2016, Ofgem has appointed the Joint Office to be the Designated Person, which, as is customary, includes appointments to the various UNC Sub-Committees.
+Effective from March 2016, Ofgem has appointed the Joint Office to be the Designated Person, which, as is customary, includes appointments to the various UNC Sub-Committees and DSC Committees.

 Purpose of this document

 This document sets out the high-level procedure and timeline that is followed during the Appointment Process.
 The detailed rules governing the nomination and election process are contained in the Appendix.
 It should be viewed in conjunction with the Appointment Process Timeline diagram published alongside it.